proffzulus/agricultural-roboport/mod-description.md

 - If you change settings, the scheduler re-registers itself to the new interval automatically.
 - **Quality farming**: Enable quality support to track seed quality through the growth cycle and configure mutation rates for breeding higher-tier plants.
 - Adjust quality improvement chance to control upgrade vs downgrade probability during mutations.
-- **Mod compatibility**: Add non-standard seed items (like "boompuff-spore") to the "Additional seeds" startup setting for automatic support.
+- **Automatic mod compatibility**: The mod automatically detects all plantable items from any mod - works out of the box with Boompuff Agriculture, Space Age planets, and any other agricultural mods.

 Compatibility & translations
 ----------------------------
 - Built for Factorio 2.0+.
 - Requires Space Age and Quality DLCs.
-- **Compatible with mods** that add agricultural items (automatically detects items with plant_result).
+- **Universal mod compatibility**: Automatically detects and supports ALL agricultural items from any mod.
+Scans every prototype category for items with plant_result - works with base game, DLCs, and all third-party mods.
-- **Examples**: Boompuff Agriculture, Space Exploration agricultural systems, and any mod adding plantable items.
+- **No configuration needed**: Just install and play.
+Works out of the box with Boompuff Agriculture, Space Age planets, and any other mod adding plantable items.
 - Full locale support included (English, German, Spanish, French, Russian, Chinese, Japanese).